Below you’ll find my favorite tips to prepare yourself mentally and physically for a studio photo shoot.

 - Start packing your things early enough, this will give you a chance to think of more things you might need.
 On-time packing will decrease the risk of forgetting to bring any items you had wanted to use.

 - Try on your costumes and do any adjustments/fixes that need to happen.
 Give yourself a bit of time for this.
-The better the costume fits, the more confident you will feel during the shoot.
+The better your outfits fit, the more confident you will feel during the shoot.

 - Try out the jewelry/accessories you’d like to wear for each costume.
-A little can add a lot.
+A little touch of accessory can add a lot.

 - Give yourself the chance to try out posing tweaks, angles and ideas in peace, without any time constraints, and without any judgment.
 The more you play with different poses, the more inspiration will follow.
 Try this without props, with props and using your costume/skirt/body lines/hair to find interesting effects and compositions.
 This is where your ‘inspiration research’ will come in handy from the earlier preparations.

 - Find a few favorite poses/concepts for each costume, then sleep on it.
 Keep in mind that these poses might not even be the ones that give you the pictures that you like most (sometimes, but not always!)
 They are meant to give you an ‘anchor’ to get started, and give you a bit of confidence for each ‘set’.

 - Pack a snack!
 And some water, just in case.

 - Hydrate.
 Again.

-- Do some planks or push ups/sit ups.
+- Do some planks or push ups/abdominal exercises (follow the links for tutorials on those!)

 - Stretch a bit.